 If you contact from now to any tour operator, they will charge you their own commission too, thats why.

-http://www.ganeandmarshall.com/ about 7 years ago
+http://www.ganeandmarshall.com/ over 7 years ago

 I would look for a travel planner that is not affiliate to its own camps.
 We used truffle pig travel out of Toronto Canada and they booked us an immaculate trip.
-We went to Sayari Camp I'm Tanzania and Mara Plains (HIGHLY recommend) and the world famous Ol Donyo Lodge, both I'm Kenya. almost 7 years ago
+We went to Sayari Camp I'm Tanzania and Mara Plains (HIGHLY recommend) and the world famous Ol Donyo Lodge, both I'm Kenya. about 7 years ago

 Safety tips are rather important; my favourite being 'don't shower with your mouth open' because the water you use will most probably not be drinkable if you're on a safari in the bush.
 Keep drinking water to stay hydrated and don't underestimate the importance of sunblock.
 Make sure you take your prescription papers along with your prescription drugs in case you're in a situation where you could get treated like a drug mule.
 Chat to your doctor before you depart and make sure that you have all the right vaccinations and malaria tablets for Kenya and Tanzania.

 When you're on a safari you'll also want to remember a few things about safari etiquette.
 This means sticking to paths, listening to your guide, not using spotlights excessively, not teasing wildlife or trying to attract them with sounds or food (you'll be surprised how many people want to do that).
 Don't sleep out in the open, under the stars - you will most definitely get eaten by mosquitos, and quite possibly a lion.
 Rather enjoy the evening sky and ambience while you're sitting around the fire chatting about all the awesome stuff you saw during the day, then safely retreat to your tent, chalet or lodge for a comfortable night sleep to recharge.